Is Estrogen Dominance Making You Fat?

 Progesterone plays a role in fetal development during pregnancy, ensuring a protective affect against the growth effects of estrogen.
 When progesterone is secreted, further ovulation is prevented from taking place.
 Progesterone is also secreted during the luteal phase of a cycle.
 Progesterone acts as an antagonist to estrogen.
 While estrogen can increase body fat, slow metabolism, increase bloating and water retention, progesterone can actually help your body use fat for energy, increase metabolism, reduce bloating and even reduce water retention.

 As we age, the effects of excess estrogen become more relevant.
 Between the ages of 35 and 50, there is a significant reduction in the production of progesterone in the body.
 Estrogen declines to a lesser extent.
 With this drop, there can be insufficient progesterone to counterbalance estrogen, which can lead to estrogen dominance.
-That said, estrogen dominance can also occur as a result of biochemical imbalances, genetics and your environment.
+That said estrogen dominance could also occur as a result of biochemical imbalances, genetics and your environment.

 How is Your Weight Loss Impacted By Estrogen?